Before you travel abroad:

 As you prepare to return to the U.S.:

 - Confirm that you meet the requirements to board a flight back to the United States for your return to campus.
+COVID-19 vaccination is required and COVID-19 testing is recommended.

 - Follow best practices for remaining healthy while traveling and returning to campus.
 See the CDC How to Protect Yourself & Others for details.